-Now we will see how does it works?
+Now we will see how does it work?

 Scotch Marine Boiler Working Principle:

-The fuel gets filled into the furnace through the medium of a fire- hole and heat are ignited.
+The fuel gets filled into the furnace through the medium of a fire- hole and heat is ignited.

 The fuel gets burnt on the furnace and results in generating the burnt gases.
 This heated gas moves to the combustion chamber, as a result of producing a large amount of heat into the combustion chamber, used to heat the surrounded water.